 If more than one role group applies to this configuration, edit the value for the appropriate role group.
 See Modifying Configuration Properties.

-- 7. Click Save Changes to commit the changes. - 8.
+- 7. Enter a Reason for change, and then click Save Changes to commit the changes. - 8.
 Deploy the client configuration.